zarr-developers/zarr-python/PERSISTENCE.rst

 Configuration metadata
 ----------------------

-Within a root directory, a file called "__zmeta__" contains essential configuration metadata about the array.
+Within a root directory, a file called "meta" contains essential configuration metadata about the array.
 The format of this file is JSON.
 Mandatory fields and allowed values are as follows: